ascodeasice/obfuscate-zh/README.md

 This is a fork of the [Obfuscate](https://gitlab.com/nin_/obfuscate/-/tree/main) browser extension on Gitlab, serving the same purpose of obfuscating text on current tab.
 To prevent showing unwanted info when doing a demo or taking screenshot.

 This fork has extra features as listed:

 - support toggling obfuscation by pressing the extension icon multiple times
-- support obfuscating Chinese characters by using modified version of Flow-Circular font
+- support obfuscating Chinese characters by modifying the Flow-Circular font

 ## Preview